BSBA | Bachelor of Science in Business Administration

 Curriculum Guide top

-This curriculum requirement is for new BSBA students starting after August 23, 2010.
-If you began your program prior to August 23, 2010 please contact the Academic Advising Office and set up an appointment with your advisor.
+This curriculum requirement is for new BSBA students starting in the fall of 2014.
+If you began your program prior to the fall of 2014 please contact the Academic Advising Office and set up an appointment with your advisor.

 |ACT 2200||Financial Accounting||3 credits|